phdonner/phdonner/powershell.md

     Set-MarkdownOption

-The command also supports two themes, that is two predefined color sets `Dark` and `Light`.
+The command also supports two themes, that is two predefined color sets called  `Dark` and `Light`.
 Like this:

     Set-MarkdownOption -Theme Dark